co-cart/co-cart/plugins/cocart/readme.txt

 [View list of the WooCommerce extensions](https://cocart.xyz/woocommerce-extensions/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) that support CoCart or are supported in [CoCart Pro](https://cocart.xyz/pro/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart).

 ## Testimonials - Developers love it

 ★★★★★
+> An excellent plugin, which makes building a headless WooCommerce experience a breeze.
+Easy to use, nearly zero setup time.
+[Harald Schneider](https://wordpress.org/support/topic/excellent-plugin-8062/)

+★★★★★
 > Amazing Plugin.
 I’m using it to create a react-native app with WooCommerce as back-end.
 This plugin is a life-saver!
 [Daniel Loureiro](https://wordpress.org/support/topic/amazing-plugin-1562/)